Karabel relief: Description

-The Karabel relief was damaged by unknown persons, presumed to be treasure hunters, in early 2019.
+The Karabel relief was damaged by unknown persons, presumed to be treasure hunters, in early 2019: a hole was drilled into the relief so that dynamite could be inserted and detonated.

 Research history

 Herodotus interpreted the figure as the Egyptian Pharaoh Sesostris.
 The relief was visited by the French traveller Charles Texier in 1839 – he published a description in 1862.
 After him, Karl Richard Lepsius visited it in 1840.
 Both accepted it as Egyptian.
 Heinrich Kiepert disproved this in 1843 by comparing it with the reliefs of Yazılıkaya.
 Subsequently, when the relief was accepted as Hittite, the place was visited and described by several scholars, including Kurt Bittel, Helmuth Theodor Bossert, Hans Gustav Güterbock, Ekrem Akurgal, Heinrich Otten and Annelies Kammenhuber.

 Interpretation

 According to the latest research, the relief depicts Tarkasnawa, the king of the Hittite vassal state of Mira under the Hittite empire (13th century BC).
 In 1998 John David Hawkins was able to read the inscription as follows: